nautobot/nautobot-app-golden-config/docs/user/app_feature_config_plans.md

 ### Generating Config Plans via API

-The HTTP POST method is not currently enabled for the Config Plan serializer to create plans directly via API.
+The HTTP(S) POST method is not currently enabled for the Config Plan serializer to create plans directly via API.
 Instead you may run the **GenerateConfigPlans** Job directly via the `plugins/nautobot_golden_config.jobs/GenerateConfigPlans` API endpoint.

 ## Editing a Config Plan

 After a Config Plan is generated you have the ability to edit (or bulk edit) the following fields:

 - Change Control ID
+- Change Control URL
 - Status
 - Notes
 - Tags